In Brief

 The anterior insular cortex (AIC) sits deep inside the brain, at the junction of the frontal and temporal lobes.
 It is responsible for interoception (awareness of your body's internal state), emotional processing, and integrating sensory information with emotional significance.

-Abnormal Connectivity
+Altered Connectivity

 - Amygdala: The brain's threat detection centre, responsible for the fight-or-flight response